top of page

 Useful Links

-Access MCAS account
+Access your MCAS account by following this link.(https://www.mychildatschool.com/MCAS/MCSParentLogin?schoolid=12277)

 Our new electric powered gates are now in operation at the main school entrance and will be locked during the school day.
 Visitors will gain access by video entry.